FAQs

 Who funds your programs?

 Magenta programs are entirely self-funded.
-We pursue freelance work so we can allocate time to set up and reflexively run our events, shop and library sessions.
+We maintain freelance work to enable us to allocate time to set up and reflexively run our events, shop and library sessions.
 The events we host are free or by-donation, with some ticketed events arranged by organisers.
 Recouped funds are circulated between collaborators and go towards future projects, research and materials.
+By subscribing to a paid Substack tier, you will help continue the work we do at Magenta.

 What is the story behind the house design?